AdinAck/LEGv8-Simulator/README.md

 ![](screenshot.png)

+:warning: This software is community made and may have errors.
+Use at your own risk.

 # Usage
 ## Editing text
 The top left panel is the Monaco Text Editor from VSCode, it supports all the standard shortcuts and QoL features (even the command pallette).